NetApp/trident/README.md

 	Unlike the other object types, which are registered and described by users, Trident automatically detects the storage pools available for a given backend.
-Users can inspect the attributes of a backend's storage pools by issuing GET calls to the REST interface, as described in the [REST API](#rest-api) section.
+Users can inspect the attributes of a backend's storage pools via the tridentctl CLI or the REST interface, as described in the [REST API](#rest-api) section.
 [Storage attributes](#storage-attributes)
 	describes the different storage attributes that can be associated with a given storage pool.